revbayes/revbayes.github.io/tutorials/chromo/index.md

 genome is chromosome number, and changes in chromosome number have long been understood to play a fundamental role in evolution.
-This tutorial will introduce phylogenetic models of chromosome number evolution, and demonstrate how to use ‘RevBayes‘ to estimate the rates of chromosome number change and ancestral chromosome numbers.
-We will also show how to use the ‘Rev‘Gadgets R package to make plots of ancestral chromosome number estimates and stochastic character maps of chromosome evolution.
+This tutorial will introduce phylogenetic models of chromosome number evolution, and demonstrate how to use RevBayes to estimate the rates of chromosome number change and ancestral chromosome numbers.
+We will also show how to use the `Rev`Gadgets R package to make plots of ancestral chromosome number estimates and stochastic character maps of chromosome evolution.

 We will begin by providing an overview of the basic ChromEvol model
-{% cite mayrose2010probabilistic %} and an example ‘RevBayes‘ analysis.
-This is followed by a discussion of a number of model extensions that enable joint inference of phylogeny and chromosome numbers, tests for correlated rates of phenotype and chromosome evolution [the BiChroM model} {% cite zenil2017testing], and incorporating cladogenetic changes in chromosome number.
+{% cite mayrose2010probabilistic %} and an example RevBayes analysis.
+This is followed by a discussion of a number of model extensions that enable joint inference of phylogeny and chromosome numbers, tests for correlated rates of phenotype and chromosome evolution [the BiChroM model} {% cite zenil2017testing %}], and incorporating cladogenetic changes in chromosome number.
 Next, we will introduce the ChromoSSE model
 {% cite freyman2016cladogenetic %} which jointly estimates diversification rates
 and chromosome number evolution.
 We also briefly discuss testing hypotheses of chromosome evolution by comparing different models using reversible-jump MCMC and Bayes factors.

-If you use ‘RevBayes‘ for chromosome evolution analyses, please cite the original papers that describe the chromosome evolution models as well as
+If you use RevBayes for chromosome evolution analyses, please cite the original papers that describe the chromosome evolution models as well as
-@freyman2016cladogenetic which describes in detail the ‘RevBayes‘ implementation of these models.
+{% citet freyman2016cladogenetic %} which describes in detail the RevBayes implementation of these models.

 Contents {#contents .unnumbered}